jasonmpittman/100-days-of-alife-code/r1-log.md

 ###D68R1
 Fathers day so kept it simple.
 Programmed a demo of standard binomial probability using coin flips (prob of 2 heads from 10 flips).

+###D69R1-D71R1
+Got a new standing desk and wanted a timer to track my stand/sit cycles.
+Spent one day reading the relevant science and one day programming the timer application.